belozierov/SwiftCoroutine/README.md

 ![Swift Coroutine](../master/Sources/logo.png)

 ##
-Many languages such as Kotlin, JavaScript, Go, Rust, C++, and others already have [coroutines](https://en.wikipedia.org/wiki/Coroutine) support, which makes the use of asynchronous code easier.
+Many languages, such as Kotlin, JavaScript, Go, Rust, C++, and others, already have [coroutines](https://en.wikipedia.org/wiki/Coroutine) support that makes the use of asynchronous code easier.
 Unfortunately, Apple is still behind on this feature.
 But this can be improved by a framework without the need to change the language.

-This is the first implementation of [coroutines](https://en.wikipedia.org/wiki/Coroutine) for Swift with macOS and iOS support of 64-bit systems (since support for 32-bit systems is no longer really relevant).
-The stackful coroutine approach is used because it has a minimal context switching overhead, high performance, and is best suited for implementation as a third-party framework.
+This is the first implementation of [coroutines](https://en.wikipedia.org/wiki/Coroutine) for Swift with macOS and iOS support.
+They make the [async/await](https://en.wikipedia.org/wiki/Async/await) pattern implementation possible.
+In addition, the framework includes [futures and promises](https://en.wikipedia.org/wiki/Futures_and_promises) for more flexibility and ease of use.

-The framework is fully integrated with [Dispatch](https://developer.apple.com/documentation/DISPATCH) making it intuitive to use.
-It is built on the [Futures and Promises](https://ru.wikipedia.org/wiki/Futures_and_promises) concept that facilitate the creation of extra extensions you might need.
-In addition, the framework can be easily used with the new [Combine](https://developer.apple.com/documentation/combine) framework and its army of various [Publishers](https://developer.apple.com/documentation/combine/publisher) and additional operators.

-You can find some API similarity to the Kotlin coroutines, thanks to my friends Android developers who have constantly advised me on how it works.

 ### Usage